xpack/xpm/README.md

-# xpm-preview
+# xpm

-Web site for the xpm web; (preview for now, to be renamed as xpm)
+Website for the xpm project.